 Every young basketball player dreams of playing college basketball on the big stage, competing for or against the schools they grew up watching.
 We idolize these college athletes and watch their games almost as intently as we watch the pros.

-Fortunately, I was able to reach the Division One level and compete against some of those schools and many NBA players.
-College was by far the best time of my life and I had some amazing experiences, but there are a few things I wish I would have known before getting there.
+Fortunately, I reached the Division One level and competed against some of the top schools and many NBA players.
+College was by far the best time of my life, and I had some amazing experiences, but there are a few things I wish I would have known before getting there.

-I can remember the excitement I first had when college coaches were sending me letters everyday.
-Then it progressed into handwritten notes, phone calls, attending games, house visits and then official visits.
-The whole process is amazing for a young athlete and it is the first time you start to truly see your hard work pay off.
+I can remember the excitement I first had when college coaches were sending me letters every day.
+It progressed into handwritten notes, phone calls, attending games, house visits, and then official visits.
+The whole process is amazing for a young athlete, and it is the first time you start to see your hard work pay off truly.

-This leads to players committing to schools without the right knowledge ahead of time and having to transfer soon after.
+This leads to players committing to schools without the right knowledge ahead of time and transferring soon after.
 A recent study stated that 40% of players who attend a college out of high school end up transferring by the end of their sophomore year.